 The humanitarian aid community must cooperate with the national authorities to build or rehabilitate the basic infrastructure needed for access, shelter and the provision of life sustaining services.
 This work often has to be carried out on an emergency basis in far from ideal circumstances.
 This course will provide advanced knowledge of the technical requirements for the infrastructure needed in humanitarian emergencies.
 Students will be exposed to vital managerial decisions they must consider as they supervise teams of technical experts.
 Following the implementation of immediate infrastructure needs there remains the responsibility of humantiarian agencies to provide a range of basic services until such time as either the service is no longer required, the population has returned to its place of origin or the governmental agencies have the means and manpower to provide the services.
 This phase is often known as "care and maintenance".
 Students will have a clear understanding of the implications of these "open ended commtiments" to a population and potential exit strategies.

 HUAF 5040.
 COMMUNICATIONS AND MEDIA IN HUMANITARIAN AFFAIRS.
-(2 Credits)
+(0 or 2 Credits)

 This course examines the history of representation of humanitarian crisis, and considers the impact of media acoouonts on the potential for humanitarian action.
 The role of photojournalism, and the images and narratives of broadcast and press reporting will be evaluated in the context of humanitarian goals and necessities.
 The dynamics between depiction and public perception, image and empathy, and narratives of compassion and inclusion will be articulated within the larger context of global security and human rights.
 As conflict, suffering and issue of life and death remain significant global realities, this course details the conditions, practices, messages, obligations, ethics, and limits of telling the stories of those in crisis.